atomone-hub/genesis/README.md

 function as a partyhub in relation to Gaia.

 #### Role as Minimal IBC/ICS Hub
-AtomOne will re-commit to the original vision and primary mission of Gaia to serve as a minimal IBC/ICS hub secured by a staking token.
+AtomOne re-commits to the original vision and primary mission of Gaia to serve as a minimal IBC/ICS hub secured by a staking token.
 We believe that minimizing the risk profile is necessary as an existential issue for the hub, and an issue of financial security of the highest order for not just the hub but its hosted shards and IBC connected network (in other words, everyone).
+When there is a double-spend attack on the hub, the staking tokens of those responsible for the attack should be used to compensate the victims, and the remainder of the penalty burned.
+A staking token of an exchange zone for example must consequently have additional risks, and so $ATOM1 occupies a niche of minimal risk profile in comparison.

 IBC/ICS hubs should in general remain conservative in its function and offer utility through dependability and scaling.
-Any experiments that change the nature of the hub belong in new forks or splits, and an ideal hub enables them as supportive parents to children.
+Any experiments that change the nature of the hub belong in new forks or splits, and an ideal hub enables them despite and because of differences.
 In the Cosmos there is no need for contention as on Earth because there is no limitation of finite land.
+We can always create new sovereignties that are aligned with what we need.

 We are not concerned about any business plan or tokenomics strategy for the AtomOne hub besides offering the scaling of transaction throughput through